Global Village: Visual Arts Challenge

 Indicative core content

-- Defining Poverty/International Development – look at different definitions of poverty and identify the perspectives to which they relate; look at how different definitions exclude different groups of people from being identified as experiencing poverty.
+- Defining Poverty/Development – look at different definitions and identify the perspectives to which they relate.

-- Soft Systems Methodology (SSM) – use SSM techniques to analyse a case study of poverty, identify key stakeholders and world views, and spheres of power and influence.
+- Soft Systems Methodology (SSM) – use visual methods to analyse a case study, identify key stakeholders and world views, and spheres of power and influence.

-- Use a sketchbook to develop techniques and concepts integral to a final art piece.
+- Use a sketchbook to develop techniques and concepts integral to your final art piece.

 - Contribute to a Gallery Guide for the exhibition of your artwork.